ponty-lab/grass-river-extraction-tools/Example/Example.rst

 The code will extract a stream network for a given threshold using a single flow direction based on the D8 method.

+- *Shapefile*
+  A high resolution GSHSS coastline is provided within the directory 'data'

+- *Projection*
+  Here we use an equal areas projection, Lamber Conformal Conic for Europe.
+  Choose an equal areas projection, note that the Central Apennines straddles 2 UTM zones.

+- *Threshold*
+  We use a 300 pixel threshold, equivalent to a drainage area of 0.27 km\ :sup:`2` for the 30 m DEM.
+This will determine the drainage density, a higher threshold value will reduce drainage density.

+- *No of rivers* The default is to extract all rivers in the stream network.
+  For this example, we will limit the extraction to 50 rivers.